-Developing small molecule products is expensive, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance beloranib in later-stage, more costly clinical trials if the FDA lifts the full clinical hold on the beloranib IND.
-Depending on the status of regulatory approval or, if approved, commercialization of beloranib or any of our other product candidates, as well as the progress we make in selling beloranib or any of our other product candidates, we may require additional capital to fund operating needs thereafter.
-We may also need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for beloranib or our other product candidates or otherwise expand more rapidly than we presently anticipate.
+Developing small molecule products is expensive, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance ZGN-1061 in clinical trials.
+Depending on the status of regulatory approval or, if approved, commercialization of ZGN-1061 or any of our other product candidates, as well as the progress we make in selling ZGN-1061 or any of our other product candidates, we may require additional capital to fund operating needs thereafter.
+We may also need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for ZGN-1061 or our other product candidates or otherwise expand more rapidly than we presently anticipate.

-As of March 31, 2016, our cash, cash equivalents and marketable securities were \$166.2 million.
-We expect that our cash, cash equivalents and marketable securities will be sufficient to fund our current operations for approximately the next 18 months.
+As of June 30, 2016, our cash, cash equivalents and marketable securities were \$150.5 million.
+We expect that our cash, cash equivalents and marketable securities will be sufficient to fund our current operations for at least the next 18 months.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches.
 In any event, we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
 Raising funds in the current economic environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.

 Any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 Moreover, the terms of any financing may adversely affect the holdings or the rights of our stockholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our shares to decline.
 The sale of additional equity or convertible securities would dilute all of our stockholders.
 The incurrence of indebtedness would result in increased fixed payment obligations and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-We could also be required to seek funds through arrangements with collaborative partners or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.
+We could also be required to seek funds through arrangements with collaborative partners or otherwise at an earlier stage than otherwise would be desirable and we may be required to relinquish rights to some of our technologies or product candidate or otherwise agree to terms unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.